CMA Awards 2021: Complete list of winners, best and worst moments

 “Five years ago, I spent my last $100 and came to the CMA 50th to watch Charley Pride perform onstage.
 And I got to perform with him last year,” said Allen, who sang with Pride before he died of covid-19 shortly after last year’s CMA Awards.
 “Everyone that voted for me, thank you. ...
 After 10 years of being here, living in my car, living in the trailer, working every job — this is amazing.”

-Deanna Carter and Lainey Wilson’s introduction
+Deana Carter and Lainey Wilson’s introduction

 One of the best parts of country award shows is when singers genuinely get psyched about their favorite iconic artists who stop by for cameos.
 This year, everyone was excited to see Deana Carter, who presented single of the year with newcomer Lainey Wilson — though they first paid homage to Carter’s very famous hit.